Maximeswd/Pre-Registration/README.md

 # Pre-Registration
- Pre-Registration of my Master Thesis Project: Behavioural Data Science
+ Pre-Registration of my Master Thesis Project

 ### Research Project: Predicting the Time to Fill Vacancies: A Pre-registered Comparison of Four Common Feature Encoders